-When you work in the railroad construction or railroad maintenance industry, you learn very quickly the importance of Nebraska Railroad Construction and Maintenance.
+When you work in the railroad construction or railroad maintenance industry, you learn very quickly the importance of railway safety standards and precautions.

 - The only safe place to cross railroad tracks is at a designated public crossing with a gate, crossbuck or flashing lights.
 Crossing anywhere else can lead to a citation or fine for trespassing.

 - Railroad tracks, rail yards, trestles and equipment are private property, meaning you could face criminal prosecution if caught trespassing, to say nothing at the risks to your physical safety.

 - Trains can take up to a mile to stop, making it nearly impossible for a locomotive operator who sees someone appear suddenly on the tracks to stop on time.

 - Trains can overhang tracks by up to three feet on either side, with loose straps extending even further.
 This means if you’re in the right-of-way near the tracks, you run the risk of being hit by the train.

 - Never cross tracks as soon as a train passes.
 There could be another train approaching from the other direction.
 Wait until you have a clear sight line in both directions before crossing at a safe place.

 - If you see flashing red lights, a train is on its way.
 Never walk around or behind the gates once they’ve lowered and wait until lights have stopped blinking to cross.

 - Recreational activities and railroad trestles are a bad combination.
 There’s not enough clearance for people to fish, bungee jump, walk or ride ATVs in these spaces.